African-American woman paying bills on the computer.

 What Documents Do I Need To Refinance My Home Loan?

-You probably wonder what you need to refinance your home.
+You might be wondering what paperwork you need to refinance your home.

 Just like when you bought your home, you must provide specific documents to refinance, including: